gvwilson/sys-tutorial/src/http/index.md

 -   Better to have the server return data as data
     -   Preferred format these days is [%g json "JSON" %]
     -   So common that `requests` has built-in support
--   There is no standard for representing tabular data as JSON
+-   Unfortunately, there is no standard for representing tabular data as JSON [%f http_json_tables %]
-    -   A list with one list with column names + N lists of values
+    -   A list with one list with N column names + N lists of values?
-    -   A list with N dictionaries, all with the same keys
+    -   A list with N dictionaries, all with the same keys?
-    -   A dictionary with column names and lists of values, all the same length
+    -   A dictionary with column names and lists of values, all the same length?

+[% figure
+   slug="http_json_tables"
+   img="http_json_tables.svg"
+   alt="Three ways to represent tables as JSON" caption="Representing tables as JSON"
+%]

+## Exercise {: .exercise}

+Write a `requests` script that gets the current location and crew roster of [the International Space Station][iss_api].

 ## Local Web Server

-[%inc local_server.sh %]

 -   Pushing files to GitHub so that we can use them is annoying
 -   And we want to show how to make things *wrong* so that we can then make them *right*
 -   Use Python's [`http.server`][py_http_server] module
     to run a [%g local_server "local server" %]

+[%inc local_server.sh %]

 -   Host name is [%g localhost "`localhost`" %]
 -   Uses [%g port "port" %] 8000 by default
     -   So URLs look like `http://localhost:8000/path/to/file`
 -   `-d site` tells the server to use `site` as its root directory
 -   Use this local server for the next few examples